📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 Famous Bearers of the Name

 Throughout history and into the modern day, remarkable Irish women have borne this name with distinction.
-Medb hEren, a legendary queen figure said to have been so powerful that no king could rule at Tara without first symbolically marrying her, reinforced the name’s association with sovereignty itself.
+Medb Lethderg, a sovereignty goddess associated with Tara and said to have been so powerful that no king could rule there without first marrying her, reinforced the name’s association with sovereignty itself — many scholars consider her one and the same figure as Queen Medb of Connacht.

 In more recent times, Medbh McGuckian, the acclaimed poet from Belfast, has brought the name into the literary spotlight.
 Her work, rich with imagery and emotional complexity, has earned her numerous awards and cemented her place as one of Ireland’s most important contemporary voices.
 She spells her name in the Irish fashion, a quiet but proud statement of cultural identity.